 There are usually a few fur seals around, more so in summer.

 Finally the most iconic shot of Milford Sound, that of the 1,683m high Mitre Peak, which is seen by the car park when you arrive.
-It’s tidal though so make most you take a look when you arrive and leave for quite different views.
+It’s tidal though so make sure you take a look when you arrive and leave for quite different views.